 - Hiding for a very long time

 Snakes are low maintenance pets that don’t require a lot of attention.
-The skin of your snake can be quite delicate, and that requires the right living conditions to remain healthy.
+Your snake’s skin can be quite delicate, and that requires the right living conditions to remain healthy.

-If you notice that the snake hasn’t shed its skin in a long time, check whether the conditions inside its habitat are ideal for your particular breed.
-You can help your snake shed quickly by providing damp materials inside a box and placing it in the tank.
-Having several climbing branches and rocks in the terrarium also helps the snake to scratch against them and aid shedding.
+If you notice that your snake hasn’t shed its skin in a long time, check if the conditions in their habitat are ideal for your particular breed.
+You can help your snake shed quickly by putting damp materials inside a box and placing it in their tank.
+Having several climbing branches and rocks in the terrarium also helps the snake to scratch against them and help with shedding.

-According to statistics, there are more than 3,000 snake species in the world, but only a few are harmless and ideal for use as pets.
+According to statistics, there are more than 3,000 snake species in the world, but only a few are harmless and ideal to be kept as pets.

 The only continent without snakes is Antarctica.

-The skin of a snake is covered with scales that feel smooth and dry upon touch.
-The skin sheds several times in a year, and the process takes several days to complete.
+A snake skin is covered with scales that feel smooth and dry when touched.
+Snakes shed their skin several times a year, and the process takes several days to complete.

 Snakes have strong sensory abilities for heat and vibrations, probably because they mainly slither on the ground.